mixpanel/docs/pages/docs/admin/organizations-projects/manage-team-members.md

 ### Organization Roles

-An Organization has 4 roles: Owner, Admin, Billing Admin, and Member.
+An Organization **may** have 4 roles: Owner, Admin, Billing Admin, and Member.
 The table below visually breaks down all the permissions per role on an organization level.

+**Paid** organizations have four roles: Owner, Admin, Billing Admin and Member.

+**Free** organizations have two roles: Owner and Billing Admin

 | **Organization Role**                                              | **Owner**          | **Admin**          | **Billing Admin**  | **Member** |
 |--------------------------------------------------------------------|--------------------|--------------------|--------------------|------------|